-- SAGESS's own business is limited to our registered office just outside Paris, which the company leases (no separate utility bills). - SAGESS does not engage in manufacturing or industrial activities: storage facilities are managed by storage companies, and we monitor their CSR performance (certifications, charters, etc.).
+- SAGESS's own work is limited to our registered office just outside Paris, which we lease (no separate utility bills). - SAGESS does not engage in manufacturing or industrial activity: storage facilities are managed by storage companies, and we monitor their CSR performance (certifications, charters, etc.).